PROMETHIA-27/AtomicropsExampleTKPlugin/README.md

 ## Usage
 After following these steps, under the root folder of the unity project, there should be a ThunderKit folder.
 Under there, there should be a Staging folder.
 In that folder will be a .dll, a readme, an icon, a manifest, and a .zip.
 The .zip is a publish-ready zip archive for ThunderStore.
 If you move the .dll to the BepInEx/plugins folder in your atomicrops directory, when you launch the game there should be a LogInfo message in the console/log from the mod.

 To make your own mod, simply edit plugin.cs and, if necessary, add additional scripts to modify whatever you want in the game.
-Many mods can be extremely simple, because most of the game's state is stored in singleton scriptableobjects, accessible via "SingletonScriptbleObject<T\>.I" under the SharedLib namespace.
+Many mods can be extremely simple, because most of the game's state is stored in singleton scriptableobjects, accessible via "SingletonScriptableObject<T\>.I" under the SharedLib namespace.
 For example, you can modify the default gun to be squirrels with the line "ConfigGame.I.Guns.DefaultGun = ConfigGame.I.Guns.SquirrelGun;".
 This will prevent that gun from being upgraded, however, without a harmony patch of some form in the appropriate script.

 ## Recommended Tools:
 * dnSpy (.Net Decompilation): https://github.com/dnSpy/dnSpy